mlitsey/THM_SOC01/Jr_Security_Analyst_Intro.md

 As David Blanco states, "_**the amount of pain you cause an adversary depends on the types of indicators you are able to make use of**_".

+## **--Cyber Kill Chain--**

+### _**Introduction**_
+Lockheed Martin established the Cyber Kill Chain® framework in 2011.

+The Cyber Kill Chain will help you understand and protect against ransomware attacks, security breaches as well as Advanced Persistent Threats (APTs).
+You can use the Cyber Kill Chain to assess your network and system security by identifying missing security controls and closing certain security gaps based on your company's infrastructure.

+We will be exploring the following attack phases:

+- Reconnaissance
+- Weaponization
+- Delivery
+- Exploitation
+- Installation
+- Command & Control
+- Actions on Objectives

+### _**Reconnaissance**_
+Reconnaissance is discovering and collecting information on the system and the victim.

+- OSINT (Open-Source Intelligence)

+Email harvesting is the process of obtaining email addressesfrom public, paid, or free services.

+Tools available for reconnaissance purposes:
+- [theHarvester](https://github.com/laramies/theHarvester) - other than gathering emails, this tool is also capable of gathering names, subdomains, IPs, and URLs using multiple public data sources
+- [Hunter.io](https://hunter.io/) - this is  an email hunting tool that will let you obtain contact information associated with the domain
+- [OSINT Framework](https://osintframework.com/) - OSINT Framework provides the collection of OSINT tools based on various categories

+An attacker would also use social media websites such as LinkedIn, Facebook, Twitter, and Instagram to collect information on a specific victim.

+### _**Weaponization**_
+Combine malware and exploit into a deliverable payload.

+In the Weaponization phase, the attacker could:
+- Create an infected Microsoft Office document containing a malicious macro or VBA (Visual Basic for Applications) scripts.
+If you want to learn about macro and VBA, please refer to the article ["Intro to Macros and VBA For Script Kiddies" by TrustedSec](https://www.trustedsec.com/blog/intro-to-macros-and-vba-for-script-kiddies/).
+- An attacker can create a malicious payload or a very sophisticated worm, implant it on the USB drives, and then distribute them in public.
+An example of the virus.
+- An attacker would choose Command and Control (C2) techniques for executing the commands on the victim's machine or deliver more payloads.
+You can read more about the C2 techniques on [MITRE ATT&CK](https://attack.mitre.org/tactics/TA0011/).
+- An attacker would select a **backdoor** implant (the way to access the computer system, which includes bypassing the security mechanisms).

+### _**Delivery**_
+The Delivery phase is when the adversary decides to choose the method for transmitting the payload or the malware.
+- Phising email
+- infected USB drive
+- Watering hole attack

+A watering hole attack (pharming) is a targeted attack designed to aim at a specific group of people by compromising the website they are usually visiting and then redirecting them to the malicious website of an attacker's choice.
+The attacker would look for a known vulnerability for the website and try to exploit it.
+The attacker would encourage the victims to visit the website by sending "harmless" emails pointing out the malicious URL to make the attack work more efficiently.
+After visiting the website, the victim would unintentionally download malware or a malicious application to their computer.
+This type of attack is called a drive-by download.
+An example can be a malicious pop-up asking to download a fake Browser extension.

+### _**Exploitation**_
+Examples of how an attacker carries out exploitation:
+- The victim triggers the exploit by opening the email attachment or clicking on a malicious link.
+- Using a zero-day exploit.
+- Exploit software, hardware, or even human vulnerabilities.
+- An attacker triggers the exploit for server-based vulnerabilities.

+### _**Installation**_
+Once the attacker gets access to the system, he would want to reaccess the system if he loses the connection to it or if he got detected and got the initial access removed, or if the system is later patched.
+He will no longer have access to it.
+That is when the attacker needs to install a **[persistent backdoor](https://www.offensive-security.com/metasploit-unleashed/persistent-backdoors/).** A persistent backdoor will let the attacker access the system he compromised in the past.

+Persistence can be achieved through:
+- Installing a **web shell** on the webserver.
+A web shell is a malicious script written in web development programming languages such as ASP, PHP, or JSP used by an attacker to maintain access to the compromised system.
+Because of the web shell simplicity and file formatting (.php, .asp, .aspx, .jsp, etc.) can be difficult to detect and might be classified as benign.
+You may check out this great article released by [Microsoft](https://www.microsoft.com/security/blog/2021/02/11/web-shell-attacks-continue-to-rise/) on various web shell attacks.
+- Installing a backdoor on the victim's machine.
+For example, the attacker can use [Meterpreter](https://www.offensive-security.com/metasploit-unleashed/meterpreter-backdoor/) to install a backdoor on the victim's machine.
+Meterpreter is a Metasploit Framework payload that gives an interactive shell from which an attacker can interact with the victim's machine remotely and execute the malicious code.
+- Creating or modifying Windows services.
+This technique is known as [T1543.003](https://attack.mitre.org/techniques/T1543/003/) on MITRE ATT&CK (MITRE ATT&CK® is a knowledge base of adversary tactics and techniques based on real-world scenarios).
+An attacker can create or modify the Windows services to execute the malicious scripts or payloads regularly as a part of the persistence.
+An attacker can use the tools like **sc.exe** (sc.exe lets you Create, Start, Stop, Query, or Delete any Windows Service) and [Reg](https://attack.mitre.org/software/S0075/) to modify service configurations.
+The attacker can also **[masquerade](https://attack.mitre.org/techniques/T1036/)** the malicious payload by using a service name that is known to be related to the Operating System or legitimate software.
+- Adding the entry to the "run keys" for the malicious payload in the Registry or the Startup Folder.
+By doing that, the payload will execute each time the user logs in on the computer.
+According to MITRE ATT&CK, there is a startup folder location for individual user accounts and a system-wide startup folder that will be checked no matter what user account logs in.

+In this phase, the attacker can also use the **[Timestomping](https://attack.mitre.org/techniques/T1070/006/)** technique to avoid detection by the forensic investigator and also to make the malware appear as a part of a legitimate program.
+The Timestomping technique lets an attacker modify the file's timestamps, including the modify, access, create and change times.

+### _**Command & Control**_